 Beloved, are you called to be a co-builder with Christ?

-You need to be careful how you build and the materials you are using in building the Church!
+You need to be careful how you build and the material you are using in building the Church!

 Paul warns, “Now if anyone builds on this foundation with gold, silver, precious stones, wood, hay, straw, each one’s work will become clear; for the Day will declare it, because it will be revealed by fire; and the fire will test each one’s work, of what sort it is.”
 (1 Cor.
 3:12-13 NKJV).

-Gold, silver and precious stones speak of wholesome doctrines.
-But, wood, hay and straw are false doctrines.
+Gold, silver and precious stones speak of wholesome doctrines!

-Friend, choose to build according to God’s blueprint.
-Your reward will be great in heaven!
+Dear friend, choose to build according to God’s blueprint.
+Your reward will be great in heaven.

 Prayer: My Dear Heavenly Father, thank You for opening my eyes of understanding today to see and understand Your blueprint for building Your Church.
-Dear Holy Spirit, help me to be a wise builder who builds according to God’s blueprint, in Jesus’ name.
-Amen.
+My Dear Holy Spirit, teach and help me to be a wise builder who builds according to God’s blueprint, in Jesus’ name.

 buy vilitra generic buy vilitra online over the counter